La Reina (song): Background and composition

 In 2017, at Aguilera's request, A&R of RCA Records Katie Welle invited composer and singer Servando Primera of Servando & Florentino to help Aguilera with writing in Spanish.
 Primera wrote the song with Aguilera.
 "La Reina" was recorded along with the rest of the album at Art House studios in Miami in early 2021.
-The song was released on January 21, 2021 as the final track on the first EP from Aguilera, La Fuerza.
+The song was released on January 21, 2021, as the final track on the first EP from Aguilera, La Fuerza.

 "La Reina" is a ranchera, written in the key of E major at 174 beats-per-minute.
 Lyrically, the song takes an empowering approach to a breakup song, where the protagonist swears to never let a man break her heart again, with Aguilera singing, "And I cried, and I cried, and I cried the day you left.
 And I swore, and I swore, and I swore that no man would ever make me sad again,".
 Serving as a "respectful response" to Vicente Fernández's rendition of El Rey (1973), Aguilera's response emphasizes "how a king wouldn’t be a king without his queen".

 Critical reception

 "La Reina" received widespread acclaim from critics.
 In the official write-up for the Grammy Awards website, Bianca Gracie called it "impassioned".
 In a review of La Fuerza for Rolling Stone, Lucas Villa named "La Reina" the best song on the EP.
 He added that the song had "raw emotion that underscores ranchera" while praising Aguilera stating that "her vocal prowess is extraordinary in any language".
 NEIU Independent's Enrique Cerros called it the standout track on La Fuerza, applauding Aguilera's "powerhouse vocals" and emotion displayed on the song.
 He went on to compliment Aguilera's versatility, saying that she "can sing any type of music if she chooses to do so.
 Pip Ellwood-Hughes of Entertainment Focus called it one of the strongest moments on the record and "a showcase for what she can do when she exercises more vocal control and less inclination to scream".

-Billboard placed "La Reina" at the number one spot on their ranking of La Fuerza, complimenting the ability of Aguilera's "powerful gifted vocals to deliver a heartfelt ranchera that perfectly transmits the popular phrase 'What's a king without his queen?' and calling it the album's anthem.
+Billboard placed "La Reina" at the number one spot on their ranking of La Fuerza, complimenting the ability of Aguilera's "powerful gifted vocals to deliver a heartfelt ranchera that perfectly transmits the popular phrase 'What's a king without his queen?'", and calling it the album's anthem.
+Genna Rivieccio of Culled Culture praised "La Reina", noting that "Aguilera owns her queen’s status through the tears".
+The reviewer also added that the song's chorus "translates to a sentiment Scarlett O'Hara could get on board with".
 Moises Mendez II from Time considered it as one of the best Latin songs of 2022, praising Aguilera for her "gorgeous, bombastic vocals".
 Latina shared the same sentiment and placed "La Reina" at number four on its list of 2022's best Latin songs.
 The magazine added: "In an empowering performance, Aguilera asserted her queenly authority while showing there’s no language barrier when it comes to her unparalleled vocal prowess".